dangarfield/beds-hackathon-2017/scenarios.md

 - Everything is going well with the status board and Capt Kirk is very happy.
 However, the customers are starting to complain about the amount of time it's taking the crew to get them off of the ship & back on again.
 - You've heard about a new technology that you feel might help with your project & are keen to give it a try.
-- You've got a number of RFID chips - your plan is to give these to the customers at the start of the cruise - get them to wear them during the entire cruise - then use them to automatically get the logging system to register if they are on-board or not by scanning the chip as they disembark & return.
+- You've got a number of RFID/NFC chips - your plan is to give these to the customers at the start of the cruise - get them to wear them during the entire cruise - then use them to automatically get the logging system to register if they are on-board or not by scanning the chip as they disembark & return.
-- Convert your logging system to use these RFID chips.
+- Convert your logging system to use these RFID/NFC chips.
 You'll need to keep the old 'manual' entry system tough, just in case!
-- Your status board is unchanged, but the list of disembarked customers should now include the id from the RFID chip.
+- Your status board is unchanged, but the list of disembarked customers should now include the id from the RFID/NFC chip.

 [Top](#top)